Purchases in a foreign currency can be managed in two different ways.

 automatically retrieve the exchange rates you need.

-This example shows how stock can be purchased in any currency by entering the transaction in the register of the cash account used to make payment.
-It is also possible to enter the purchase in the stock account’s register, but proceed with caution!
-When doing it that way, the stock is assumed to be priced in the currency of the stock account’s parent.
+To reiterate, this example shows how stock can be purchased in any currency by entering the transaction in the register of the cash account used to make payment.
+It is also possible to enter the purchase in the stock account’s register, but be aware that the stock is assumed to be priced in the currency of the stock account’s parent.

 In this example, the stock account’s parent (Assets:Investments:Brokerage Account:Boom) is denominated in HKD.
 Since this is same currency as the stock price, the purchase can be safely entered in the stock account’s register.